techidaily/site-games-able/source/_posts/bridge-the-time-classic-xbox-games-modern-pc-xemu.md

 ## Installing Xemu

- Visit[Xemu's official site](https://xemu.app/) and click the**Download for Windows** link.
+ Visit [Xemu's official site](https://xemu.app/) and click the**Download for Windows** link.
 Save the emulator's archive on your PC and extract its contents to a folder.

 ![Xemu Site](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/09/xemu-site.jpg)

- As also stated[in Xemu's official FAQ](https://xemu.app/docs/required-files/) , you will also need some extra files:
+ As also stated [in Xemu's official FAQ](https://xemu.app/docs/required-files/) , you will also need some extra files:

 * MCPX Boot ROM Image
 * Flash ROM Image (BIOS)